trueos/pcbsd/src-qt5/docs/controlpanel.rst

    should be using on your network.
 If you do not know which IP address or subnet mask to use, you will have to ask your Internet provider or network administrator.

-By default, PC-BSD® will attempt to obtain an address from a DHCP server.
+By default, TrueOS® will attempt to obtain an address from a DHCP server.
 If you wish to manually type in your IP address, check the box "Assign static IP address".
 Type in the IP address, using the right arrow key or the mouse to move between octets.
 Then, double-check that the subnet mask ("Netmask") is the correct value and change it if it is not.

 If the Ethernet network uses 802.1x authentication, check the box "Enable WPA authentication" which will enable the "Configure WPA" button.
 Click this button to select the network and to input the authentication values required by the network.

 By default, the "Disable this network device" box is unchecked.
-If you check this checkbox, PC-BSD® will immediately stop the interface from using the network.
+If you check this checkbox, TrueOS® will immediately stop the interface from using the network.
 The interface will remain inactive until this checkbox is unchecked.

 The "Advanced" tab, seen in :numref:`Figure %s: Advanced Tab of an Ethernet Interface's Network Settings <network4>`, allows advanced users to change their